StephanAkkerman/bsc-thesis/README.md

 # Benchmark_Comparison
 This code compares the output of the reinforcement learning agent with common benchmarks.
 The benchmarks are: buy and hold, RSI divergence, SMA crossover.

+# TACorrelation
+Displays a heatmap of absolute correlation of technical analysis indicators in the same group.